-- Bina Karta Lestari Foundation (BINTARI) is building on their previous experience to improve recycling rates in Semarang to carry out research to understand the municipal solid waste management systems, actors, and practices, which will inform an integrated solid waste plan to improve the capacity of local material recovery facilities (and/or waste banks.
-BINTARI will also establish and strengthen the capacity of community-run operators to lead the operations these facilities, build the capacity of the local government to support the facilities, and engage communities to adopt more sustainable 3R/SWM practices.
+- Bina Karta Lestari Foundation (BINTARI) is conducting research in Semarang to inform an integrated solid waste plan that improves the capacity of local material recovery facilities and waste banks.
+BINTARI is strengthening the capacity of community-based operators to run these facilities and engaging communities to adopt more sustainable solid waste management practices.

-- Waste4Change (W4C), in collaboration with sub-grantee Yayasan Lestari Mulia Foundation, will increase Makassar’s waste management capacity by researching its existing conditions, systems, stakeholders, and value chains, which will inform new strategies for improved community-based management of TPS/3R and waste bank facilities, as well as improved local government participation in waste governance.
+- Waste4Change, in collaboration with sub-grantee Green Moluccas and Yayasan Lestari Mulia Foundation, will respectively increase Ambon and Makassar’s waste management capacity by researching its existing conditions, systems, stakeholders, and value chains, which will inform new strategies for improved community-based management of TPS/3R and waste bank facilities, as well as improved local government participation in waste governance.

-- Yayasan Kesejahteraan Keluarga Soegijapranata Semarang (YKKSS) is supporting CCBO’s Women in Waste Economic Empowerment (WWEE) Activity in Semarang, Indonesia, in collaboration with CCBO and Johns Hopkins University.
-YKKS will support the tailoring of and lead the delivery of WWEE’s Basic Business Skills and Empowerment Training (BBEST) and Advanced Business Skills training to women working in waste; support graduates with coaching and mentoring to develop and pitch business plans for funding; and provide regular mentoring and monitoring support to participants as they establish and expand their waste and recycling businesses.
+- Yayasan Kesejahteraan Keluarga Soegijapranata Semarang (YKKS) is supporting Clean Cities, Blue Ocean’s Women in Waste Economic Empowerment (WWEE) Activity in Indonesia, in collaboration with Johns Hopkins University.
+YKKS supports the tailoring of and leads the delivery of WWEE’s Basic Business Skills and Empowerment Training (BBEST) and Advanced Business Skills training to women working in waste; supports graduates with coaching and mentoring to develop and pitch business plans for funding; and provides regular mentoring and monitoring support to participants as they establish and expand their waste and recycling businesses.